cose-wg/draft-ietf-cose-sphincs-plus/draft-ietf-cose-sphincs-plus.md

 randomness from a trusted and cryptographically secure source as described in Section 9.2 of {{FIPS-205}}.

-## Randomness considerations
+## Randomness Considerations

-All nonces MUST originate from a trusted and cryptographically secure source of randomness.
+All random values used by SLH-DSA key generation or randomized signing MUST originate from a trusted and cryptographically secure source of randomness.

 # IANA Considerations